-If you’re wondering “What is a ghostwriter anyway?” you aren’t alone.
-I’ve learned it is a rather unusual concept for many people.
+If you’re up late browsing the internet wondering “What is a ghostwriter anyway?” you aren’t alone.
+I’ve learned my chosen profession is a rather unusual concept for many people.
 Let’s start with a basic definition:

 Who hires a ghostwriter?

 Most of my clients are time-strapped business men and women who can’t even begin to write a first draft of a book themselves.
 However, they have something to say and are subject matter experts in their niche market fields.

 Some of my clients have been very well educated.
 Some even have a background in literature.
 However, none had any experience finishing a full-length book.
 Many are mid a book project and have been for years (sometimes decades).
 Other CEOs would call themselves poor writers or communicators.
 They know their strengths and have built their corporations based on those.
 When they want to write a book, who do they call?
 Why their friendly ghostwriter.
 That’s who.